James Stewart: 1950–1959: Collaborations with Alfred Hitchcock and Anthony Mann

 In the 1950s, Stewart experienced a career renewal as the star of Westerns and collaborated on several films with director Anthony Mann.
 The first of these was the Universal production Winchester '73 (1950), which Stewart agreed to do in exchange for being cast in a screen adaptation of Harvey.
 It also marked a turning point in Hollywood, as Stewart's agent, Lew Wasserman, brokered an innovative deal with Universal, in which Stewart would receive no fee in exchange for a percentage of the profits.
 Stewart was also granted authority to collaborate with the studio on casting and hiring decisions.
 Stewart ended up earning about $600,000 for Winchester '73, significantly more than his usual fee, and other stars quickly capitalized on this new way of doing business, which further undermined the decaying studio system.

 Stewart chose Mann to direct, and the film gave him the idea of redefining his screen persona through the Western genre.
-In the film, Stewart is a tough, vengeful sharpshooter, the winner of a prized rifle which is stolen and passes through many hands, until the showdown between him and his brother.
+In the film, Stewart is a tough, vengeful sharpshooter, the winner of a prized rifle that is stolen and passes through many hands, until the showdown between him and his brother.
 Winchester '73 became a box-office success upon its summer release and earned Stewart rave reviews.
 He also starred in another successful Western that summer, Broken Arrow (1950), which featured him as an ex-soldier and Native American agent making peace with the Apache.

 Stewart's third film release of 1950 was the comedy The Jackpot; it received critical acclaim and was commercially successful, but was a minor film in his repertoire and has largely been forgotten by contemporary critics and fans.
-In December, 1950, the screen adaptation of Harvey was released, directed by Henry Koster and with Stewart reprising his stage role.
-With critics again comparing his performance with Fay's, Stewart's performance as well as the film itself received mixed reviews.
-Bosley Crowther of The New York Times wrote that "so darling is the acting of James Stewart [...] and all the rest that a virtually brand-new experience is still in store for even those who saw the play," while Variety called him "perfect" in the role.
+In December 1950, the screen adaptation of Harvey was released, directed by Henry Koster and with Stewart reprising his stage role.
+With critics comparing his performance with Fay's, Stewart's performance as well as the film itself received mixed reviews.
+Bosley Crowther of The New York Times wrote that "so darling is the acting of James Stewart [...] and all the rest that a virtually brand-new experience is still in store for even those who saw the play", while Variety called him "perfect" in the role.
 John McCarten of the New Yorker stated that although he "doesn't bring his part to the battered authority of Frank Fay...he nevertheless succeeds in making plausible the notion that Harvey, the rabbit, would accept him as a pal."
 Stewart later stated that he was dissatisfied with his performance, stating, "I played him a little too dreamily, a little too cute-cute."
-Despite its poor box office, Stewart received his fourth Academy Award nomination as well as his first Golden Globe nomination.
+Despite the film's poor box office performance, Stewart received his fourth Academy Award nomination as well as his first Golden Globe nomination.
 Similar to It's a Wonderful Life, Harvey achieved popularity later, after frequent television showings.